 I was born in Mellatur, a small village in Thanjavur district in Tamil Nadu.
 The village is famous for its rich heritage, temples and art forms.
 I was the youngest of the 8 siblings hence I was a pampered child of the house.
 I did all my schooling in the village but had to travel to Thanjavur and Pondy to higher studies, as those were the nearest towns and city.

 I remember drawing water from wells as there were no pipelines and bathing in the ponds.
-It was extremely neat and clean.
 We also had some agricultural land and I used to assist my father with bookkeeping and other related activities.

-We took over the village school 6 years ago and I along with my brother, Kumar look after the upkeep and running of the school.
+About 6 years ago, I and my brother, Kumar, took over the village school.
 The old school infrastructure was very poor, so we reconstructed a lot of it.
 We have additionally made gender-based toilets under the Swacch Bharat scheme.
 It’s a government-aided school which provides mid-day meals but in addition, we provide breakfast meals as well to encourage higher footfall in the school.
 We also celebrate various festivals and distribute clothing, books and stationery to motivate children and parents.
 Our enthusiasm has encouraged teachers to become better providers.
-I wanted to do something for my village since all my siblings and I had studied in the very school.
-My father was also a teacher at the school.
+I always wanted to do something for my village since all my siblings and I had studied in the same school.

 How do you manage your time?